haricharanbonam/java_notes/solid.md

 -testable
 -maintainable
-solid is part of low level desgin srp and ocp seems kind of similar in implementtion but different in the goal
+solid is part of low level desgin
+## srp and ocp seems kind of similar in implementtion but different in the goal
+    - srp means simply diving the entire ZooClass into subclasses -ocp goal is to provde the flexibility in future may be the code needes to be extnded

 y multiple inherir cant support in java just like py,cpp